How to Homeschool

 Your Unique Child

 This should ease your burden.
 Why?
 Because homeschooling doesn’t need to look like traditional school.
-In fact, your homeschool should be shaped by the individual people who make up your family.
-Your homeschool style should reflect the adults and children God placed in your family and the unique purposes and plans He has for each one of you.
+In fact, your homeschool should be shaped by your individual child.
+Your homeschool honor and nurture the children God placed in your family and the unique purposes and plans He has for each one of them.

 Remember that God knew you and your children before He formed each of you in the womb.

-And he gave you passions, gifts, talents, interests, dreams, and desires that are suited to how he made you.
+And he gave your children passions, gifts, talents, interests, dreams, and desires that are suited to how he made them.

-You were created in Christ Jesus for good works, which God prepared in advance that you should walk in. ~ Ephesians 2:10
+Your children were created in Christ Jesus for good works,

-Because this is true, know for certain that God created you to be your children’s parents, to usher them into the plans and purposes He has for them.
-You, not a teacher in a school, are entrusted with these young souls and are able to be led by God Himself as you guide your children’s education, activities, interests, and talents so they may discover the pathway to fulfilling their preordained destiny.
+Because this is true, know for certain that God created you to be your children’s parent.
+You are His choice to usher them into the plans and purposes He has for them.
+You, not a teacher in a school, are entrusted with these young souls and are able to be led by God Himself as you guide your children’s education, activities, interests, time, schedule, and talents so they may discover the pathway to fulfilling their preordained destiny.

 Just remember, we are co-educators.
 God is the Supreme Educator of mankind and will be the most active voice, the most inspiring guide, the most thorough teacher for our children.

 The Lord will fulfill His purposes for our children.
 His steadfast love for them is greater than ours, and we can trust them into His hands.
-He will not forsake the work of His hands (our children). ~ Psalm 138:8 (paraphrased)
+He will not forsake the work of His hands.
+He will not forsake you or your children.
+(Psalm 138:8)